-No parent thinks their child will be hurt at work, but according to the Children's Safety network, about every nine minutes a U.S. teen is hurt on the job.
+Thousands of children are hurt on the job each year.
+Many parents don't think about their children getting hurt at work, but according to the Children's Safety network, about every 9 minutes, a U.S. teen is hurt on the job.